onur-zengin/aws-ec2-linux-docker/README.md

 ```
 ansible-playbook ansible-update.yml -i localhost,
 ```
-* By design; changes made to configuration files will trigger the EC2 instance to be re-created, while its static IP address and application data are going to be persisted.
+* By design; changes made to configuration files will trigger the EC2 instance to be re-created, while its static IP address and application data are persisted.